Is Josh Sargent USA Soccer’s Next Star? Amazing Goal Vs. Mexico Hints ‘Yes’

 Is Josh Sargent U.S. men’s soccer’s next future star?

 The 16-year-old striker scored a sensational goal Wednesday in Team USA’s 4-3 win over Mexico in the CONCACAF U-17 Championship.
-USA was trailing 1-0 in the 26th minute when Sargent, the team captain, beat a defender with an audacious flick and the goalkeeper with a composed finish.
+The USA trailed 1-0 in the 26th minute before Sargent, the team captain, beat a defender with an audacious flick and the goalkeeper with a composed finish.

-The goal was the first of two Sargent would score during the game.
+The goal was the first of two that Sargent scored during the game.

-Sargent hails from O’Fallon, Mo. and currently plays with the St. Louis Scott Gallagher academy.
+Sargent hails from O’Fallon, Mo., and currently plays with the St. Louis Scott Gallagher academy.
 Sporting Kansas City is attempting to secure his MLS homegrown rights, but he recently practiced with German club Schalke and might start his professional career in Europe, according to Top Drawer Soccer’s Will Parchman.

-USA is attempting to qualify for the 2017 FIFA Under-17, which will take place between Oct.
+USA is attempting to qualify for the 2017 FIFA Under-17 World Cup, which will take place between Oct.
 6 and Oct.
 28 in India.

 The win over Mexico was Team USA’s first in six attempts in U-17 World Cup qualifying.